-This is a fantastic activity making kayaking accessible to all!
+This is a fantastic activity making white water river kayaking accessible to all!

-The Durance river is famous for it's white water rafting and to kayak it requires a good level of paddling experience that can't just be acquired overnight!
+The Durance river is famous for its white water rafting and to be able to kayak it requires a good level of paddling experience that can't just be acquired overnight!

-Sit on top kayaks have a double shell filled with air so they float and any water that gets in is quickly evacuated by holes in the bottom!
-They are wider than white water kayaks and are very stable so won't tip over easily which is why they are perfect for beginners!
-There are mono and biplace models so you can go it alone or in pairs. please note that all children under 12 must be in a two or three man kayak with an adult.
-You use a classic two ended paddle to steer and manouver the kayak.
+Sit-on-top kayaks have a double shell filled with air so they float and any water that gets in is quickly evacuated by holes in the bottom!
+They are wider than white water kayaks and are very stable - meaning they won't tip over easily, which is why they are perfect for beginners!
+There are one and two-seater models so you can go it alone or in pairs.
+Please note that all children under 12 must be in a kayak with an adult.
+You use a classic two ended paddle to steer and manoeuvre the kayak.

-The water flow of this section of the river is controlled by the dam at the Serre Poncon lake so has a constant level of water all summer.
+The water flow of this section of the river is controlled by the dam at the Serre-Ponçon Lake, meaning it has a constant level of water all summer long.

-The 13km and 16km sections both pass through the 3 lakes where there are beaches, a snack bar and swimming.
+What's more, the 15 km section passes through the "3 lakes" where there are beaches, a snack-bar and great swimming.
 The water is a little warmer here as it has time to be warmed by the sun!
-This is a great place to stop off for a picnic!
+This is a lovely place to stop off for a picnic!

-This is a self guided activity and where we arrange the kayak or inflatable giant ring hire and the transfer up to the top of the river and then you paddle down it by yourselves.
+This is a self-guided activity.
+We arrange the kayak or inflatable giant ring hire and the transfer up to the top of the river (depending on the section you chose) and then you paddle down the river by yourself.

-You will be given a lifejacket and have the option of a helmet (obligatory for children).
-You will also be given a waterproof container for spare clothes, water, picnic and mobile phone.
+You will be given a life jacket and have the option of a helmet (obligatory for children).
+You will also be given a waterproof dry box for spare clothes, water, picnic and mobile phone.
 A mobile phone is compulsory for the descent for safety reasons.
-There are regular markers along the river and get out points so you always know where you are if you need ot signal anything to the organisers.
+There are regular markers along the river and get out points so you always know where you are if you need to signal anything to the organisers.